Pope To Meet With U.S. Church Leaders Over Clergy Sex Abuse

 A Vatican spokesman says the meeting at the Apostolic Palace on Thursday will include Cardinal Daniel DiNardo of Galveston-Houston, who leads the U.S. Conference of Bishops, and Cardinal Sean O'Malley of Boston, who advises the pope on sex abuse issues.
 Archbishop Jose Gomez, vice president of the bishops' conference, and Monsignor Brian Bransfield, the conference secretary, will also attend, according to the Vatican.

+Separately, Pope Francis is also expected to meet with Cardinal Donald Wuerl, the embattled Washington, D.C., archbishop accused of helping to cover up for abusive priests.

+In a letter to his priests released on Tuesday, Wuerl said he recognized that "a new beginning" may be needed in his church, and he said he will travel to Rome "in the very near future" to discuss his possible resignation with Pope Francis.

-DiNardo asked for the meeting last month, saying he wanted the pope to support an investigation into the scandal around former Washington DC Archbishop Theodore McCarrick, who resigned from the College of Cardinals in response to allegations that he once abused a teen-aged boy.
+The church's handling of clergy sex abuse is also due to be discussed at the meeting Thursday between the pope and U.S. bishops.
+Cardinal DiNardo asked for the meeting last month, saying he wanted the pope to support an investigation into the scandal around former Washington, D.C., Archbishop Theodore McCarrick, who resigned from the College of Cardinals in response to allegations that he once abused a teenage boy.

 One question is how early Pope Francis was advised of McCarrick's alleged misconduct and what, if anything, he did in response.
 The Vatican's former ambassador to the U.S., Archbishop Carlo Maria Vigano, released an explosive letter on August 26, accusing top Vatican and U.S. church leaders of covering up for McCarrick for many years.